-Toward the end of 2019 and into 2020, the global economy began to weaken, and with the spread of the coronavirus, COVID-19, oil demand decreased.
+Toward the end of 2019 and into 2020, the global economy began to weaken, and with the COVID-19 pandemic, oil demand decreased.
 Crude oil prices fell dramatically as the Organization of the Petroleum Exporting Countries and its broader partners (OPEC+) were unable to agree on necessary production cuts to balance worldwide oil supply with demand.
-As oil supply continued to grow despite falling demand, a production cut was necessary to maintain prices, but that cut has not occurred, and prices have plummeted.
+As oil supply continued to grow despite falling demand, a production cut was necessary to maintain prices, but that cut had not occurred, and prices plummeted.
+On April 12, 2020, members of OPEC+ agreed to certain production cuts; however, these cuts are not expected to be enough to offset near-term demand loss attributable to the COVID-19 pandemic.